 Having previously selected the menu item they each wish to prepare, the members assemble at the restaurant at 5:30 p.m. to begin preparation for the dinner, which usually starts about 7:15 p.m.

-To include the member's wives, each year the club features two events, a "gourmet" picnic and in December a celebration of the holidays with an opulent Christmas dinner.
+To include the member's wives, each year the club features two events, a "gourmet" picnic, usually at the end of April and in December a celebration of the holidays with an opulent Christmas dinner.

-In 2013, we celebrated our 10th anniversary as a club, and we look forward to being twenty years old and to many, many wonderful cooking and eating adventures.
+In 2018, we celebrated our 15th anniversary as a club, and we are looking forward to the next fifteen years and to many, many wonderful cooking and eating adventures.